-The course begins with the development of knowledge and understanding surrounding the current global processes of large scale migration and urbanisation.
-Following this, sport is problematised as a solution to the challenges of migration and urbanisation, such as segregation and exclusion.
-Theories and perspectives of migration, integration and urban processes in relation to sport and physical activity are explored.
+The course begins with the development of knowledge and understanding surrounding the current global processes of large scale migration, segregation and urbanisation.
+Following this, sport is problematised as a solution to different challenges connected to segregation, exclusion, migration and urbanisation.
+Theories and perspectives of migration, integration and urban processes, among others, in relation to sport and physical activity are explored.

 During the course, urban based environments and initiatives where sport and physical activity are used to create social inclusion are analysed within both Scandinavia and internationally.
 Case studies are used to understand how different social structures are created, reproduced and changed in an urban sports context.
 The conditions, opportunities and limitations of sport as a developmental force in local, multicultural and urban environments are also discussed.

 Upon completion of the course the student should be able to:

 - account for theories relating to migration, integration and urban processes related to sport,

 - analyse and evaluate, based on relevant issues, diversified urban sporting environments and sport initiatives to identify mechanisms of both inclusion and exclusion,

 - critically discuss the possibilities and limitations of sport as developmental force in local, multicultural urban environments.

 The course contains varied work formats that can consist of lectures, guest lectures, seminars, group exercises, study visits and self-study.
 The sessions that require compulsory attendance are announced at the start of the course.

 Project Portfolio, 7,5 credits; graded with the A-U scale.
 The exam assesses the learning outcomes.